fluix/ffbt/README.md

         customProduction: {
             // Custom env extended from the production.
 You can have as many custom envs as you need
             // Usage example: ffbt build --env=customProduction
-            // Environment extension is recursive, so you can use an object with deep nesting and everything will be OK
+            // Environment extension is a shallow merge

             // For example, you want to make a bundle for production but without source maps
             _extends: "production",